danny-baker/dash-heroku/README.md

 `git push heroku main`

 You should begin to see a bunch of console output in the terminal as Heroku deploys your app.
-It should work fine on this repo, but as you add your own code in, be readoy to watch for errors.
+It should work fine on this repo, but as you add your own code in, be ready to watch for errors.

 ## 8. View your running public app in a browser!